rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.txt

 NOTE: if your expression starts with a constant (eg. 2+2), enclose it in parentheses, otherwise compiler will be confused and give you errors.

-> hexadecimal numerical constants: Simply prefix a number with 0x to create a hexadecimal.
+> Hexadecimal numerical constants: Simply prefix a number with 0x to create a hexadecimal.
 The numbers 0 to 9 and a-f are allowed in the number.
 The number may not have a decimal point.

 new:
-  a:=0x1000;
+  a := 0x1000;
 old:
-  a:=4096;
+  a := 4096;

 > increment/decrement operators: ++ and -- can be used as shorthand for +=1 and -=1 respectively.
 They are mearly a syntactic shorthand to improve readability, and so their use is only allowed where +=1 would normally be allowed.